Jontes-Tech/mushroom-server/README.md

 ## Todo

-- Api routes for more things like WebSocket for server status storage and more.
+- API routes for more things like WebSocket for server status storage and more.
 - Clean up the database handler located at src/db/index.js
 - Fix the auth handler at routes/auth
 - Ad auth actions in src/auth
-- Make a api request that the user can submit a js file and it stores it in the db and starts a cronjob with that file
+- Make a API request that the user can submit a js file and it stores it in the db and starts a cronjob with that file
 - More to come

 ## API Reference